- Education and Science»

 It is supported by observations from the Hershel Space Telescope, which looks at the far-infrared portion of the spectrum (which is what would be radiated by dust heated by star production).
 Scientists then compared this data to observations from the Chandra X-Ray Telescope, which detects X-rays produced by material around the black hole.
 Both the infrared and X-rays grew proportionally until the higher intensities, where X-rays dominated and infrared tapers off.
 This seems to suggest that the heated material around the black holes was able to energize the surrounding gas to the point where it could not stay cool enough to condense into stars.
 How it returns to normal levels is unclear (JPL “Overfed," Andrews "Hungriest").

 Clearly, many space probes are looking into these problems, so scientists decided to combine their power to look at the active galactic nuclei of NGC 3783 in hopes of seeing how the area around a black hole is shaped.
-The Keck Observatory along with the AMBER Infrared instrument of the Very Large Telescope Interferometer (VLTI) examined the infrared rays emanating from 3783 to determine the structure of dust surrounding the nuclei (University of California).
+The Keck Observatory along with the AMBER Infrared instrument of the Very Large Telescope Interferometer (VLTI) examined the infrared rays emanating from 3783 to determine the structure of dust surrounding the nuclei (University of California, ESO).